LianLianPay/GitBook-Docs-en/docs/easypay-asyn-notification.md

-# Aggregate Payment Asynchronous Notification
+# Easy Payment Asynchronous Notification

 This asynchronous notification is sent out to the ```notify_url``` of the original request whenever a transaction is confirmed as ```SUCCESS``` in our system.